rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 ![Blackjack: Showcase of the new catmull-clark subdivision](blackjack.gif)

-[Blackjack] by @setzer22 is a new procedural modeling application made in Rust, using rend3, wgpu and egui.
+[Blackjack] by @setzer22 is a new procedural modeling application made in Rust, using rend3, wgpu, and egui.
 It follows the steps of applications like Houdini, or Blender's geometry nodes project and provides a node-based environment to compose procedural recipes to create 3d models.